 PAC learning algorithms are based on the assumption that a data set represents only one such concept, which obviously isn’t true for almost any real data set.
 So, next we turn to frequent pattern mining, geared to mine all concepts from a data set.
-After introducing basic algorithms to compute frequent patterns, we will look at ways to speed them up by sampling using the theoretical concepts from the PAC learning framework such as the VC dimension and Rademacher Complexity.
+After introducing basic algorithms to compute frequent patterns, we will look at ways to speed them up by sampling using the theoretical concepts from the PAC learning framework.

 The slides completed by your own lecture notes are in principle all you need.
 Background reading material is, however, also available:

 |Minimum effort to qualify for 2nd chance exam:||Om aan de aanvullende toets te mogen meedoen moet de oorspronkelijke uitslag minstens 4 zijn.|